 Outer Surrounding Area

-Usually, the frame will be bent on one side, if it is, then in such a situation, negotiate the price because the used subframe will not be less than $50-$200.
+Usually, it will bend the frame on one side.
+If it is, then in such a situation, negotiate the price because the used subframe will not be less than $50-$200.

 Is the tire terrible or good?
 You will have to see this.
 The edges should be sharp; otherwise, you have to change the tires.
 Sharp edges maintain the grip of tires along the ground.
-Tires are a bit pricey if it needed to be replaced then negotiate the price with the owner.
+Tires are a bit pricey; if they needed to be replaced, then negotiate the price with the owner.